The Essentials of Street Photography: E-Book

 Few people know all of the tips, tricks and techniques to be able to consistently take meaningful, beautiful, and technically stunning street shots.
 No matter your skill level, there will be something important for you to learn in this book.

 These books are not only for beginners.
-They have helped over a thousand photographers improve their approach on the streets.
+They have helped thousands of photographers improve their approach on the streets.

-Whether you have a Leica, an SLR, a micro 4/3rds, a point-and-shoot, or a Hasselblad, you will be covered.
+Whether you have a mirrorless, a Leica, an SLR, a micro 4/3rds, a point-and-shoot, or a Hasselblad, you will be covered.

 If you are not satisfied, if you do not think that you have not learned anything that you did not already know, or if you did not receive sufficient inspiration from this book, then I will send you a full refund.